tanay-pingalkar/Frame/README.md

-make sure to create issue before adding new feature to Frame and make sure to clear all unused consoles and to resolve all typescript errors. the design idea is like [FIGMA-design link](https://www.figma.com/file/mZmE4N7OXK2Te4TWDAeCNV/Untitled?node-id=0%3A1) Know more about what stack frame is using on [STACK.md](https://github.com/tanay-pingalkar/Frame/blob/main/STACK.md) , before creating pull request , make sure to run `yarn format` to run prettier.
+make sure to create issue before adding new feature to Frame and make sure to clear all unused consoles and to resolve all typescript errors. the design idea is like [FIGMA-design link](https://www.figma.com/file/mZmE4N7OXK2Te4TWDAeCNV/Untitled?node-id=0%3A1) Know more about what stack frame is using on [STACK.md](https://github.com/tanay-pingalkar/Frame/blob/main/STACK.md) , before creating pull request , make sure to run `yarn format` to run prettier. `cd server && yarn test` to test with jest.